ekuptsov/dl_markup/README.md

 A tool for images markup for deep learning puproses.

 MVP:
-Binary segmentation masks.
+Color segmentation masks.

 Interface model:
-1. Button "Images folder" for input folder selection.
-2. Button "Output folder" for output folder selection.
+1. Line "Input directory" display absolute path to folder with input images.
+To change it press "Change" button or edit path manually.
+2. Line "Output directory" display absolute path to folder where segmentation mask was saved.
+To change it press "Change" button or edit path manually.
+3. User able to switch between 2 instruments: brush and polygon.
-3. One instrument - brush.
-Size of brush can be changed by buttons / mouse wheel.
+    1. Size of brush can be changed by Ctrl+mouse wheel.
+Size of brush cursor always fits the width of drawing line.
-4. Image is loading on the screen.
-The brush draws a green semi-transparent mask over the image.
+    2. Polygon item places vertecies on image by mouse clicking.
+If user press on first-placed vertex, tool draw a polygon with marked verticies.
+Other verticies can be moved in the markup process by holding mouse button.
+4. User able to choose markup color on color Palette.
+Application provides 12 different colors.
+5. User press on image name in list on the left and it is loaded on the screen.
+If canvas have unsaved changes, application suggest save them before switching image.
-5. Button "OK" creates the file with a mask in the output directory.
+6. Button "Save" creates the file with a mask in the output directory.
 File has the same name as original image has.
-6. Button "Next" loads the next image.

-Optional features:
-1. "Eraser" instrument.
-2. "Undo" button.
-3. Multi-class labelling.
+7. Button "Clear" remove mark objects from image.
+8. Buttons "Undo", "Redo" allow user to move back and forth along markup history.

 ## Setup development environment